3x0t1k/3x0t1k.github.io/_posts/2026-08-15-local-privesc.md

 SAM is a local database that stores password hashes for local user accounts on the machine.
 It lives at `C:\Windows\System32\config\SAM` and is locked by the OS while running - you can't just copy it.

-To dump it you need SAM + SYSTEM hive together (SYSTEM contains the boot key used to encrypt SAM):
+To dump it you need SAM + SYSTEM hive together (SYSTEM contains the material from which the boot key is derived, which is used to decrypt SAM):

 ```cmd
 reg save HKLM\SAM C:\Temp\sam.save